vmware-archive/vsphere-storage-for-kubernetes/documentation/faqs.md

 ## Can we create ReadWriteMany volumes with VSphere storage, with pods on different machines?
 ReadWriteMany is not supported with Pods on different machine.
 This is supported on the collocated pods on the same node.

-## Is it mandatory to have all the machines in the same datastore ?
+## Is it mandatory to have all the machines in the same datastore?
 If so, it's a very strong limitation for us.
 It is not mandatory to keep all node VMs on the same datastore.
 But make sure node VM has access to volumes datastores.